Direct care worker at Dubuque nursing home tests positive for COVID-19

-A direct-care worker at a Dubuque nursing home has tested positive for COVID-19, officials have confirmed.
+A direct-care worker at a Dubuque nursing home has tested positive for COVID-19, officials confirmed Tuesday.

 On March 28, officials reported that a staffer had tested positive.
 However, that employee does not work with residents.